sarweshshah/youtube-snapshot/docs/README.md

 The Extension requests the following permissions:

 - **Storage**: This permission allows the extension to store user preferences for keyboard shortcuts and how snapshots are saved (to file or clipboard).
+- **WebNavigation**: Since embedded iframes do not trigger the usual page load events that a standard content script relies on, webNavigation is necessary to identify and access these embedded videos dynamically.
+- **Scripting**: This is essential for interacting with the YouTube video controls inside the iframe and injecting the snapshot button.
+Without scripting, the extension would be unable to dynamically inject content.js into iframes.
-- **Host permissions for youtube.com**: This permission allows the extension to interact with the YouTube video player and enable the snapshot functionality.
+- **Host permissions**: This permission allows the extension to interact with the YouTube video player from any website and enable the snapshot functionality.

 **How We Use Information**\
 The Extension uses the granted permissions solely to enable its core functionality: capturing a snapshot of the current YouTube video frame and saving it as an image file on your local device.
 No data is transmitted or stored outside of your browser.